-- (b) Sensitive communications Law enforcement activity involving sensitive communications, matters of law enforcement intelligence or where recording the encounter could hinder a criminal investigation. - (c) When a Citizen Objects to Being Recorded If a citizen objects to being recorded, the officer may elect to record despite the objection.
-Since conversations with police officers are not considered private under Washington law, there is no requirement that an officer turn off the camera for a citizen who objects to having the interaction recorded. - 2.
-Officers shall document, by written report or CAD, any decision to not activate the camera or to turn off the body camera at the conclusion of the law enforcement activity, and their reasons for doing so.
+- (a) When unsafe or impractical Law enforcement activity requiring a response that physically prevents an officer from activating the camera.
+Officers are advised to put safety ahead of the requirement to record the encounter.
+The amount of time driving to the call shall be a factor considered in determining if this section applies. - (b) Sensitive communications Law enforcement activity involving sensitive communications, matters of law enforcement intelligence or where recording the encounter could hinder a criminal investigation. - (c) When a Citizen Objects to Being Recorded If a citizen objects to being recorded, the officer may elect to record despite the objection.
+Since conversations with police officers are not considered private under Washington law, there is no requirement that an officer turn off the camera for a citizen who objects to having the interaction recorded. - Officers shall document by written report or CAD any decision to not activate the camera or to turn off the body camera prior to the conclusion of the law enforcement activity, and their reasons for doing so.